rtCamp/Frappe-Manager/docs/deploy/index.md

 Pruning splits two concerns:

 - **History rows** are audit lines: the newest N are kept (`--keep`, or [`[switch].keep_releases`](../reference/configuration.md#deploy-tables)).
-- **Artifacts are refcounted**: a DB dump dir is deleted only when no kept row references it; an image tag (and its paired `-nginx` assets image) is removed only when neither a kept row nor the protected set (current, previous, seed, base) references it.
+- **Artifacts are refcounted**: a DB dump dir is deleted only when no kept row references it; an image (and its paired `-nginx` assets image) is removed only when neither a kept row nor the protected set (current, previous, seed, base) references it.

 Nothing a running or rollback-reachable release needs can be pruned.